Agrippa d'Aubigné

 Théodore-Agrippa d'Aubigné ([teo.dɔʁ aɡʁipa dobiɲe], 8 February 1552 – 29 April 1630) was a French poet, soldier, propagandist and chronicler.
 His epic poem Les Tragiques (1616) is widely regarded as his masterpiece.
-In a book about his Catholic contemporary Jean de La Ceppède, English poet Keith Bosley has called d'Aubigné, "the epic poet of the Protestant cause," during the French Wars of Religion.
-Bosley added, however, that after d'Aubigné's death, he, "was forgotten until the Romantics rediscovered him."
+In a book about his Catholic contemporary Jean de La Ceppède, the English poet Keith Bosley called d'Aubigné "the epic poet of the Protestant cause," during the French Wars of Religion.
+Bosley added, however, that after d'Aubigné's death, he "was forgotten until the Romantics rediscovered him."

 Life

-Born at the Château of Saint-Maury near Pons in present-day Charente-Maritime, his father was Jean d'Aubigné, who was involved in the 1560 Huguenot Amboise conspiracy to seize power by staging a palace coup, kidnapping King Francis II of France, and arresting his Catholic advisors.
+Born at the Château of Saint-Maury, near Pons, in present-day Charente-Maritime, his father was Jean d'Aubigné, who was involved in the 1560 Huguenot Amboise conspiracy to seize power by staging a palace coup, kidnapping King Francis II of France, and arresting his Catholic advisors.
 After the defeat of the plot, d'Aubigné's father strengthened his Calvinist sympathies by showing him, while they were passing through Amboise, the heads of the conspirators exposed on the scaffold, and instructing him not to spare his own head in avenging their deaths.

 According to the poet's own account he knew Latin, Greek and Hebrew at six years of age, and he had translated the Crito of Plato before he was eleven.

 After a brief residence, d'Aubigné was forced to flee from Paris to avoid arrest, but was captured and threatened with execution.
 Escaping through the intervention of a friend, he went to Montargis.
 In his fourteenth year he was present at the siege of Orléans, at which his father was killed.

 In 1567 he made his escape from tutelage, and attached himself to the Huguenot army under Louis of Bourbon, Prince of Condé.
 Aubigné studied in Paris, Orléans, Geneva (under the tutelage of Theodore Beza) and Lyon before joining the Huguenot Henry of Navarre as both soldier and counsellor.
-After a furious battle at Casteljaloux, and suffering from fever from his wounds, he wrote his Tragiques in 1577.
+After a furious battle at Casteljaloux, and suffering from fever from his wounds, he wrote Tragiques in 1577.
 He was in the battle of Coutras (1587), and at the Siege of Paris.
 His career at camp and court, however, was a somewhat chequered one, owing to the roughness of his manner and the keenness of his criticisms, which made him many enemies and severely tried the king's patience.
 In his tragédie-ballet Circe (1576) he did not hesitate to indulge in the most outspoken sarcasm against the king and other members of the royal family.